johnmwangimegwe/Data-Science-Course/README.md

 # **DSClass: Assignments & Notes Repository**

 ## **Overview**
-This repository contains all assignments and notes for the DSClass course.
+This repository contains all assignments and notes for the Data-Science-Course.
 It is a reference for the facilitator and students, ensuring all coursework is well-documented and accessible.

 ## **Contents**
 - 📌 **Assignments**: Submitted exercises and tasks based on class lessons.